0xSplits/kayron/README.md

 ### Worker

-The worker is a custom task engine executing asynchronous worker handlers iteratively.
+The worker is a [custom task engine] executing asynchronous worker handlers iteratively.
 New worker handlers can be added easily by implementing the handler interface and registering the handler in the worker engine.
+Kayron's operator chain is executed by a single standard worker handler.

 ```
 type Interface interface {